 Dottybacks get along well in a reef aquarium.
 For fish, an aquarium from 40 gallons with enough shelter will be suitable.
 Keep this fish better alone; a dottyback shows aggression to their relatives.

 A butterflyfish is a very spectacular and beautiful fish.
 In nature, it lives in the Indo-Pacific region.
 A butterflyfish has a flattened triangular body with a narrow, elongated mouth and large eyes.
 These fish are a great decoration due to their great appearance and shape.
 They grow to about 10 inches.

 Fish of this type are very friendly; a spacious aquarium can contain several individuals.
 For one fish, a volume of 75 gallons is required.

 We must remember that butterflyfish can pinch polyps of hard corals.
 As a rule, they do not touch soft corals.

-This blue-green fish is very popular among novice aquarium owners.
-Green chromis is a very beautiful and peaceful fish.
-They fleece in shallow water, in a flock of at least six individuals.
+This blue-green fish is prevalent among novice aquarium owners.
+Green Chromis is a lovely and peaceful fish.
+The fleece in shallow water, in a flock of at least six individuals.
 A group of twinkling fish will enliven your aquarium and add beauty and magic.
 These fish look great in a well-lit aquarium.

 Big Eye Black Bar Soldierfish